pilinsin/easy-voting/README.md

 -->
 (Manager)
 In the voting setup page, input some informations include the rCfgCid.
-Get a mCfgCid (voting Manager Config CID).
+Get a vCfgCid (Voting Config CID) and a ManIdentity.
+The ManIdentity is stored locally with a key input in the voting setup page.
-Input the mCfgCid and transition to the voting manager page.
+Input the vCfgCid and key, and then transition to the voting manager page.
-Get the vCfgCid (Voting Config CID) from the page and open it.
 When input a userData for a user, the user can be verified.
 After the voting time finished, generate a resultMap.

+type ManIdentity struct{
+  manPriKey *ecies.PriKey
+  manSignKey *ed25519.SignKey
+  rKeyFile *ipfs.KeyFile
+}

 (User)
-Input the vCfgCid and transition to the voting page.
+Input the vCfgCid and the key, and then transition to the voting page.
 Input some informations for voting include the userIdentity.
 After the voting time finished, verify and count from the resultMap.